unccd/Prais4-reporting-manual/SO1.md

 The analysis of change in degradation involves first establishing a baseline of land degradation.
 The baseline sets the benchmark extent of land degradation against which progress towards achieving SDG target 15.3 and LDN is assessed in the reporting period.

-In practical terms, for the purposes of calculating SDG indicator 15.3.1, tracking change in the extent of degraded land is a four-step process:
+In practical terms, for the purposes of calculating SDG indicator 15.3.1, tracking change in the extent of degraded land is a four-stage process:

 1. **Baseline assessment**: In the Baseline Assessment, the results of the degradation analysis for each of the sub-indicators for the baseline period (2000-2015) are combined using the 1OAO method.
 The resulting baseline map shows areas that degraded, improved or remained stable during the baseline period, and enables the calculation of the baseline extent of degradation as a benchmark for measuring progress towards achieving SDG target 15.3.